wjzhengsh/blockchain/certificates.md

 ### Uploading signing certificates to {{site.data.keyword.blockchainfull_notm}} Platform
 {: #upload-certs}

 An application requires only a valid signCert to submit transactions to the network.
 However, if a client wants to operate the network, by installing chaincode on peers or joining peers to channels, for example, the client needs to be recognized as an administrator.
 Each component recognizes a set of signCerts that are owned by an admin.
 If you need to operate your network from a client, you need to upload your signCert and have it added to the list of admin certs.
 You can do this on the platform by uploading your signCert in the **Certificates** tab of the ["Overview" panel](v10_dashboard.html#members) of your Network Monitor.
 Sync this certificate to your peers by hitting the restart button that comes up after uploading.
-Afterwards, your client will be able to operate the network.
+Afterward, your client will be able to operate the network.
 You can also upload your signCert using the [Swagger API](howto/swagger_apis.html) to add an admin certificate.

 Channels also recognize a set of admin certs from the identities that are allowed to operate the channel, including being able to instantiate a chaincode on the channel.
 If you use a new signCert with a remote client, you must sync the certificate to the channel before you can instantiate a chaincode.
 Perform the following steps in the Network Monitor to add the certificate to the channel:

 1. Navigate to the **Certificates** tab of the "Members" screen.
 Click the **Add Certificate** button to upload the signCert to the platform.
 2. Navigate to the "Channels" screen and find the name of relevant channel.
-3. click **Sync Certificate** from the drop-down list under the **Actions** header to add the new certificate to the list of channel admin certs.
+3. Click **Sync Certificate** from the drop-down list under the **Actions** header to add the new certificate to the list of channel admin certs.

 **Note:** Certificates that are generated by using the admin identity of your organization are not automatically considered admin certs.
 A signCert and private key that are generated by using the **Generate Certificates** button will not let your SDK operate the network.
 They have been generated by the Fabric CA client, the SDK, or the Network Monitor, and have no connection to the pre-existing list of admin certs that network components recognize.
 You need to upload the signCert in the Network Monitor before your SDK can operate the network.